harmony-development/legato-old/README.md

 A free and open source communications platform.
 It's designed to provide users with full featured open source Discord replacement with messaging, guilds, roles, voice chat and rich presence.
 Join our [project chat](https://discord.gg/jypXPA4) for announcements, support and contribution.

 ## WARNING : This project is in maintenance mode!
-Most things will probably NOT work at this stage
+Most things will probably NOT work at this stage.

 ### Screenshots
 App preview